wilvdb/contracts-lab/README.md

 * Apicurio : ``http://<YOUR_IP>:8093``
 * Microcks : ``http://<YOUR_IP>:8900``

+# Amazon Web Services

+AMI with at least 4go
+Security Group

 # Code Generation

 Swagger provides a Maven plugin for code generation based on contracts (OpenAPI 3 supported).